 Study Reveals the Power of the Diabetes Online Community

 You may know the power of the diabetes online community, but does your doctor?
 Do experts understand what it really means when community members build relationships through social media in the #DOC?
-A new study might help.
+This study might help.

 The Journal of Diabetes Science and Technology published a study co-authored by Amy Tenderich of DiabetesMine called “What Are PWDs (People With Diabetes) Doing Online?
 A Netnographic Analysis”.
 This research examines the diabetes online landscape using tools to qualitatively assess the conversations happening all the time online.

 Using the netnography method (studying social media) to understand the customs and cultures of online interaction, researchers parsed pieces of content from Facebook, Twitter, YouTube, Instagram, Tumblr, Pinterest, Reddit, and Quora.
 The four researchers collecting data for this study included two college students currently living with T1D.